Skip to content

 Generating seed words with 256 bits of entropy by dice rolls#

 There are a couple considerations you may want to make when creating seed words.
-For example, COLDCARD will generate 24 seed words for you by default, as demonstrated in the Ultra Quick guide.
-However, maybe you don't trust the True Random Number Generator (TRNG) in your COLDCARD, you can introduce some of your own randomness using a six sided dice and combine that with the COLDCARD's TRNG entropy as demonstrated in the Ultra Quick guide.
+For example, COLDCARD will generate seed words for you by default using it's TRNGs, as demonstrated in the Ultra Quick guide.
+However, if you don't trust the TRNGs in your COLDCARD, you can introduce some of your own randomness using six sided dice and combine that with the COLDCARD's TRNG entropy as demonstrated in the Middle Ground guide.
 In this guide though, you'll see how to generate a full 256 bits of entropy with dice rolls now that you have verified the dice roll math is doing what it purports to be doing.

 Starting at the COLDCARD main menu.
 Select New Wallet and after a moment you will be presented with 24 words.
 However, to use your own dice roll randomness, scroll down to the bottom of the word list and press 4 to add at least 99 dice rolls.